Social Security: Who will have a $10 deduction for every $100 in monthly benefits United States | Mix

 However, even if it is an error, the entity must recover all benefits that were overdistributed.
 And even though the methods for requesting that money were incorrectly requested, an imbalance of that magnitude would affect future contributors to retirees.

-Given such circumstances, the pension regulator will use the method of collecting the erroneously issued contributions through peculiar measures seeking to recover the funds: a discount of 10 dollars for every 100 of monthly benefits.
+Given such circumstances, the pension regulator will use a way to collect erroneously issued contributions through a peculiar criterion that seeks to recover the fund: a discount of 10 dollars for every 100 of monthly benefits.

 Social Security: What would a $10 discount be for every $100 in pension dollars?